DrPaulBrewer/robot-trading-webapp/README.md

 All market and agent processes are conducted in separate, tested modules.
 Modules are also used for user interface support, ETL, plotting, and saving data as zip files.

-Some of these modules are:
+Significant modules, including modules authored by others, include:

 * [market-agents](https://www.npmjs.com/package/market-agents) generic agent functions, specific agents, and pools of agents
 * [market-engine](https://www.npmjs.com/package/market-engine) scaffolding for markets with lists of orders, pre-order checks, cancellation, and expiration